OVERVIEW & OBJECTIVES

 -- Most entrepreneurs know if they are great at hustling, at web development, at graphic design... at MOST components of a startup.
 But most entrepreneurs do NOT know if they are great at ideas/vision/strategic-thinking/etc. (full column soon)

--- Why do so many also feel like it has to be THEIR idea?
+--- Why do so many also feel like it has to be THEIR idea?
 Probably because we've been told since the age of 5 that "there's no such thing as a bad idea" (FALSE!) and because every Entrepreneurship class or Startup Weekend or "how to build a startup" blog starts with something like "Step 1: Think of an idea."
-(This, in my opinion, is a big part of why ~99% of startups fail!)
-Not everyone is a web developer.
-Not everyone is a graphic designer.
-Not everyone is an idea person! (full column soon)
+(This, in my opinion, is a big part of why ~99% of startups fail!) (full column soon)

 ------ The difference between an “idea” and an “IDEA+++”)

 7) Several sports examples/analogies [TEASERS: 1) Michael Jordan: Basketball vs. Baseball...
-2) Why doesn't Bill Belichick doesn’t throw, catch, run, block or tackle? ... ] (full columns soon)
+2) Why it doesn't matter if Bill Belichick sucks at passing, catching, running, blocking, or tackling?] (full columns soon)

 8) Optimism vs. Realism - and why I think those "Never Give Up!" and "Winners Never Quit!" motivators can do more harm than good! (full column soon)